curityio/curity-operational-training/3-deployments-and-upgrades/README.md

 - Create a cluster.
 - Build a custom image of the Curity Identity Server that contains shared resources like configuration.
 - Deploy multiple replicas of the image to enable OAuth endpoints with high availability.
-- Expose OAuth endpoints at internet HTTPS URLs.
+- Expose OAuth endpoints at internet HTTPS URLs with precreated custom domain names.
 - Create durable storage for the Curity Identity Server.
 - Integrate with managed services and use infrastructure security permissions.